 If you are going to be camping in dry campgrounds or boondocking, you’re going to want to consider your RV’s tank sizes.
 The larger your freshwater, grey, and black tanks, the longer you’ll be able to go in between fills and dumps.

-Pro Tip: The grey tank is usually the one that fills the fastest and is the limiting factor.
+Pro Tip: The RV gray water tank is usually the one that fills the fastest and is the limiting factor.

 On our RV, we specifically looked for large tank sizes because we knew we wanted to do a lot of camping without hookups.
 Our fresh tank holds 100 gallons, our grey holds 75 gallons, and our black tanks held 50 gallons.